Drug testing and alcohol testing in Georgia

 - Two hours of supervisor training

 - Types of testing mandated by law

 - Employee assistance program (EAP) or resource file

-- File an application for workers compensation credit
+- Apply for workers’ compensation credit

 - Recertify annually